 So the job of any peacemaker is not to get rid of Assad but to reconcile the two segments of the population with each other.
 After two years of violence that may take considerable effort and time.
 South Africa took three years from its National Peace Agreement in 1991 to hold its first inclusive elections in 1994.
 El Salvador ended its guerrilla war in January 1992 and had elections in 1994.
 If this may seem long one should consider that Tunisia's handover of power happened more than two years ago and yet a new constitution still doesn't seem near.

-So the negotiations need to take place outside the government.
+A transitional government cannot be the place were negotiations take place - that would paralyze it.
+Negotiations need to take place outside the government.
+They should also be part of a wider dialogue.
+Think of the "national dialogue" that took place in July 2011 and in which for a short time there was an open dialogue in the Syrian media.
 Below I want to sketch below how such a transition might look in Syria.
 It is not my intention to provide a complete blueprint.
 Rather I want to raise enthusiasm for a peaceful solution by giving an impression how it could look like.

 Assad has called the rebel fighters “murderous criminals” while the rebels have called for Assad’s unconditional resignation because he “has too much blood on his hands”.
 In Northern Ireland this stalemate is called the “politics of the latest atrocity”.
 It is a perfect excuse not to negotiate.
 Therefore, one of the main tasks of mediators is to convince both sides that negotiating is not about who is right or wrong but about serving the interests of the country.
 In this context it may be good to remember that in El Salvador the disbalance between the number killed by the regime and the number killed by the opposition was much wider than it is now in Syria.